rancher/docs/content/rancher/v2.x/en/catalog/multi-cluster-apps/_index.md

 ## Multi-Cluster Application Management

-After deploying a multi-cluster application, one of the benefits of using an application versus individual workloads/resources is the ease of being able to manage many workloads/resources applications.
-Multi-cluster applications can be cloned, upgraded or rolled back.
+One of the benefits of using a multi-cluster application as opposed to multiple individual applications of the same type, is the ease of manangement.Multi-cluster applications can be cloned, upgraded or rolled back.

-### Cloning Multi-Cluster Applications
+1. From the **Global** view, choose **Apps** in the navigation bar.

-After a multi-cluster application is deployed, you can easily clone it to use create another multi-cluster application with almost the same configuration.
-It saves you the work of manually filling in duplicate information.
+2. Choose the multi-cluster application you want to take one of these actions on and click on the vertical ellipsis button on it.

-### Upgrading a Multi-Cluster Applications
+3. You will see some actions including **Clone**, **Upgrade** and **Rollback**.

-After a multi-cluster application is deployed, you can easily upgrade to a different template version.
-When performing an upgrade for multi-cluster application, the [upgrade strategy](#upgrades) can be modified if you have the correct [access type](#members).
+4. Clicking on **Clone** will create another multi-cluster application with the same configuration.
+This saves you the work of manually filling in duplicate information.

-### Rolling Back a Multi-Cluster Application
+5. You can easily upgrade your multi-cluster application by clicking on **Upgrade**.
+When performing an upgrade for multi-cluster application, the [upgrade strategy](#upgrade-strategy) can be modified if you have the correct [access type](#members).

-If after an upgrade, there are issues for your multi-cluster application for one or more of your [targets](#targets), Rancher has stored up to 10 versions of the multi-cluster application.
-Rolling back a multi-cluster application reverts the application for **all** target clusters and projects, not just the targets(s) affected by the upgrade issue.
+6. If after an upgrade, there are issues for your multi-cluster application for one or more of your [targets](#targets), Rancher has stored up to 10 versions of the multi-cluster application.
+You can click on **Rollback** to choose to revert your application to a previous version Rolling back a multi-cluster application reverts the application for **all** target clusters and projects, not just the targets(s) affected by the upgrade issue.

 ## Deleting a Multi-Cluster Application